MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/package-version-numbering.md

 Additionally, the version number of Windows 8.1 packages must always be greater than the version numbers of any of your Windows 8 packages for the same app.
 In other words, the version number of any Windows 8 package that you submit must be lower than the version number of any Windows 8.1 package that you've submitted for the same app.

+> [!NOTE]
-> **Note**  If you also have Windows 10 packages, the version number of the Windows 10 packages must be higher than those for Windows 8, Windows 8.1, and/or Windows Phone 8.1 packages you are publishing or have published.
+> If you also have Windows 10 packages, the version number of the Windows 10 packages must be higher than those for Windows 8, Windows 8.1, and/or Windows Phone 8.1 packages you are publishing or have published.
 For more info, see [Adding packages for Windows 10 to a previously-published app](guidance-for-app-package-management.md#adding-packages-for-windows-10-to-a-previously-published-app).

 Here are some examples of what happens in different version number update scenarios for Windows 8 and Windows 8.1.